thirdandgrove/thirdandgrove-com-gatsby/README.md

 yarn
 ```

-copy the `sample.env` to `.env` and add the appropriate credentials.
+Copy the `sample.env` to `.env` and add the appropriate credentials.

 ## Development